Dasding1/Dasding/index.md

 ---

 ![[Pasted image 20240410222151.png]]
-<i>Pairing the darkness of thought with the clarity of expression</i>
+*Pairing the darkness of thought with the clarity of expression*
 <div class="notes-entry-container note">
     <div class="content post-content">